U.S. Health Secretary Xavier Becerra touts Biden’s families plan at White Center health clinic

 Becerra, the first Latino to lead the massive federal health agency, switched back and forth between English and Spanish on Thursday as he pitched the American Rescue Plan as just the first part of a comprehensive plan that could ultimately lead to nearly $6 trillion in new spending and reshape the American economy and safety net as the country recovers from the COVID-19 pandemic.

-On Wednesday night, in a speech to Congress, Biden laid out the fundamentals of his nearly $2 trillion American Families Plan — a push for universal pre-K, paid family leave and free community college, financed by higher taxes on the wealthy.
+On Wednesday night, in a speech to Congress, President Joe Biden laid out the fundamentals of his nearly $2 trillion American Families Plan — a push for universal pre-K, paid family leave and free community college, financed by higher taxes on the wealthy.
 That followed fast on the heels of his $2 trillion American Jobs Plan, an infrastructure proposal to rebuild the nation’s roads, bridges, transit and water systems.

 The American Rescue Plan passed Congress without a single Republican vote, and both subsequent bills already face similarly stiff GOP opposition.